List of Babylon 5 characters: William Morgan Clark

+During his presidency, Clark accused others of being traitors to the Earth Alliance and humanity, even though he arranged the assassination of his predecessor President Santiago so he could assume office and turn Earth into a fascist police state.
+He pursued a massive Orwellian propaganda smear campaign to present any who opposed him as traitors to humanity.
+He tried to kill everyone on Earth rather than let it fall to opposition forces.
+After Clark's suicide, footage of his body was shown on an ISN broadcast to confirm his death: someone had unceremoniously hung a taunting handwritten note around his corpse's neck, which read "Traitor to Earth".
+Clark had done more to undermine and destroy the Earth Alliance than the fictitious "alien conspiracy" he scapegoated to seize power.
+After Clark's suicide, Senator Susanna Luchenko of the Russian Consortium was named president.
+President Luchenko announced that the Justice Department would prosecute those who had committed crimes during Clark's reign of terror and offered amnesty to those who had followed Sheridan.

 David Corwin

 David Corwin (Josh Coxx) is a C&C (Command and Control, or Observation Dome) worker.
 The character appears in seasons one through five, Thirdspace and The River of Souls.
 First credited as "Tech #1" he becomes Lt.
 JG David Corwin.
 He is later promoted to full lieutenant.
 He occasionally fills in for the lack of a second in command in season five (see also B5 government).
 In River of Souls, which takes place after the station is returned to Earth Alliance jurisdiction, it is implied that he has been officially made XO.
 He is named for Norman Corwin.

 Richard Franklin

 General Richard Franklin (Paul Winfield) is an EarthForce general.
 His sole screen appearance was in the episode "Gropos".
 Richard Franklin is the father of Babylon 5's chief of medical staff, Doctor Stephen Franklin.
 The relationship between father and son is strained, due to the General's Human-centric beliefs.
 Richard Franklin was often away from home as Stephen was raised.

 Franklin is the commander of the Earth Alliance 356th Infantry Division and is known by the nicknames "Old Firestorm", "Hero of the Canal Wars", "Scourge of Janos 7" and "Liberator of the African Block".